 Welcome to Paradise Hills Community Preschool.
-Our School is community owned and operated by the parents of current students.
+Our school is community owned and operated by the parents of current students.
 This preschool has been in this community since 1966.
 It was originally a kindergarten before APS incorporated kindergartens into their system.
 At that time, it was made into a community preschool.
 The original teacher moved after a few years, and the preschool was left in the capable hands of Marlene Lacy who continued as the director.
 She retired after her nineteenth year.
-Our consultant to the preschool, Mrs. Barbara Lindsey, oversaw the operation of the preschool for 23 years.
-Our current co-teachers and directors, Mrs. Good and Ms. Natalie, have been with the preschool a combination of nine years.
+In 1997, Mrs. Barbara Lindsey oversaw the operation of the preschool until 2019.
+Our current co-teachers and directors are Mrs. Tina Good and Ms. Natalie Chacon, who have been with the preschool since 2014.
 If you have had any previous experience with the preschool, you may notice changes.
 Some of these are reflected in tuition changes, others in the equipment and environment.
 We believe that both changes and long standing traditions are for the good of the children and the community.
 We are proud of the fine reputation that has been established throughout the years the school has been in operation.
 With the support of concerned and involved parents, the high quality of education will continue.

 Philosophy Statement from the Co-Teachers/Directors

 We believe through different methods of teaching, we can help children reach their potential.
-Using Howard Gardner’s Theory of Multiple Intelligences, I discover children’s various learning styles to enhance their capacities.
-Lev Vygotsky’s theories have shown me how to create social settings enhancing children’s cognitive development.
-Using examples from Reggio Emilia, we support children’s play and enhance their learning with projects.
-Technical methods and graduated practices of Maria Montessori help me provide steps of physical and cognitive development that guide children’s strengths.
+Using Howard Gardner’s Theory of Multiple Intelligences, we discover children’s various learning styles to enhance their capacities.
+Lev Vygotsky’s theories have shown us how to create social settings enhancing children’s cognitive development.
+Using examples from Reggio Emilia, we support children’s play and enhance their learning through experiences.
+Technical methods and graduated practices of Maria Montessori help us provide steps of physical and cognitive development that guide children’s strengths.
 Finally, with the examples of Perry/High Scope preschools, schedules are formed to enhance the greatest amount of learning for each child.

 Families create the first learning environment.
 Without family involvement, children’s learning is stifled.
 Families must be given the chance to use their talents for the good of their children.
-With parent boards, family dinners, workshops, and programs, families have the opportunity to grow with their children and have vested interest in their experience.
+Through parent boards, family dinners, community collaboration, and programs, families have the opportunity to grow with their children and have vested interest in their experience.

 Cultures, as well as backgrounds, are as important to children as their talents.
 Cultures and traditions weave strengths and identity throughout life.
 Children who have the opportunity to exemplify, discuss, integrate, and discover cultures are given a richer view of life and all it has to offer.